jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) all parties to the proposed application agree to the making of the application.
 (1B) Leave may be given for the purpose of subsection (1A) only if— (a) in the case of an application for discharge, there has been a significant change in the circumstances of the child or young person to whom the order relates; and
-  (b) in the case of an application for variation, there has been a significant change in the circumstances of the child or young person to whom the order relates, or in the circumstances of his or her parents or any guardian.
+  (b) in the case of an application for variation, there has been a significant change in the circumstances of the child or young person to whom the order relates, or in the circumstances of their parents or any guardian.
 (2) Any 1 or more of the persons specified in section 126 may, subject to that section, apply to the court for the variation, suspension, or discharge of any support order or interim support order made under section 91 or section 92, or for the variation, suspension, or cancellation of any condition of any such order.

 ### 126 Persons who may apply for variation or discharge of order